rusty-bits/octool/README.md

 [![downloads](https://img.shields.io/github/downloads/rusty-bits/octool/total)]()
 [![release](https://img.shields.io/github/v/release/rusty-bits/octool?display_name=tag)](https://github.com/rusty-bits/octool/releases)

-A small project to help me learn the Rust language and to hopefully provide better features than my older [OC-tool](https://github.com/rusty-bits/OC-tool).
+A small project to help me continue my learning of the Rust language.
 All suggestions and criticisms are welcome (but that doesn't mean I'll get to them in a timely manner, I can be lazy at times)
 You can build from the included source by running `cargo build --release` (if you have the Rust environment installed) or you can use the binary from [the Releases section on GitHub](https://github.com/rusty-bits/octool/releases).
 Unlike my older OC-tool, this tool does not auto update itself to the latest version, but it will let you know if there is an update.

 ## Command line options ##